-A person has to "visualize Dhamma" with insight and abandon a huge amount of anusaya (hidden defilements) first, as discussed earlier.
-Then that person (a Sotapanna) will be able to engage in further insight meditation to get rid the remaining defilements (bhāvanāya pahātabbā.)
+A person has to "visualize Dhamma," and abandon a huge amount of anusaya (hidden defilements) first, as discussed earlier.
+Then that person (a Sotapanna) will be able to engage in insight meditation and to get rid the remaining defilements (bhāvanāya pahātabbā.)

-Therefore, an unimaginable amount of hidden desires is abandoned by "vision" or "seeing with wisdom", by reading and listening to Dhamma and contemplating (which could be called part of bhavana)
+- Therefore, an unimaginable amount of hidden desires is abandoned by "vision" or "seeing with wisdom", by reading and listening to Dhamma and contemplating (which could be called part of bhavana)